rrwabina/SDENet-UQ-ESL/README.md

 The forward problem is mathematically expressed as $\Phi = LJ(r)$ where it requires to calculate the electrical potentials $\Phi$ $(V)$, lead field matrix $L$ $(V/m)$, and the current density $J$ $(A/m^2)$ located at the source position $r$ ($mm$)

 <img src="figures/Figure 3.gif" width="708"/>

+## EEG Inverse Problem
+The inverse problem used the Matching Pursuit Algorithm (MPA) to compute estimated source distribution.